Poinsettia Christmas Greetings

 Hello crafty card makers!
 It’s holiday card making season.
 I can’t believe it’s already November.
 I really don’t know where the time has gone.
 Before you know it, Christmas will be here.
 So we better get a head start on making those Christmas cards.
 Today I’m sharing how I made these poinsettia Christmas greetings cards.
 They feature a metallic and mica stain coloring technique, along with heat embossing.
 Also these cards are really fast and easy to batch produce.
 Perfect for anyone needing to make a lot of holiday cards.

-The distress mica stains are a seasonal item and are only available during the holiday season.
+The distress mica stains are a seasonal item and are only available during the Halloween and Christmas holiday season.
 So get them while you can!
-I made these cards before the new holiday colors were released, and that is why it features last years colors.
-However this years colors would look just as beautiful!
-Especially Winter Frost and Shiny Bauble.
-But, if you already have the Snow Flurries in your stash, GREAT!
-If you don’t, that’s okay, because I have some alternative options for you.
+If you don’t have mica stains, that’s okay, because I have some alternative options for you.
 First would be using a metallic colored pencil.
 This is what I substituted the mica stain for in this tutorial.
-Other possible alternatives are distress mica crayons and metallic watercolors.
+Other possible alternatives are metallic watercolors.

 You can make this card in traditional Christmas colors, or go for a cool wintry pallet.
 This elegant card is perfect for the holidays.
 I made this card for Christmas, but the sentiment could easily be changed to fit your specific need.
 This poinsettia Christmas greetings card could also work for anyone with a December birthday, just by switching out the sentiment.